-Comparison of the marginal calculations accompanying a problem in the excerpt from Antonio's Fioretti and the same problem as contained in the manuscript Vatican, Ottobon. lat.
+Comparison of the marginal calculations accompanying the problem in the excerpt from Antonio's Fioretti and the same problem as contained in the manuscript Vatican, Ottobon. lat.
 3307 from c.
-1465 (on which below) show astonishing agreement, proving that these calculations were neither made by a later user nor invented by Benedetto and the compiler of the Vatican manuscript - see Figure 1.9.
-In principle, the calculations in the two manuscripts could have been added in a manuscript drawn from the Fioretti that had been written after Antonio's time and on which both encyclopedias build; given that the encyclopedias do not contain the same selection it seems reasonable, however, to assume that they reflect Antonio's own style - not least, as we shall see, because we are not far from what can be found in the equally Florentine Tratato sopra l'arte della arismetricha c.
-1390, discussed around note 52.
+1465 show astonishing agreement, proving that these calculations were neither made by a later user nor invented by Benedetto and the compiler of the Vatical manuscript.
+In principle, the calculations in the two manuscripts could have been added in a manuscript of the Fioretti that had been written after Antonio's time and on which both encyclopedias build; given that the encyclopedias do not contain the same selection it seems reasonable, however, to assume that they reflect Antonio's own style - not least, as we shall see, because we are not far from what can be found in the equally Florentine Tratato sopra l'arte della arismetricha c.
+1390, discussed around note 47.

-What Benedetto does when he approaches symbolism can be summed up as follows: He uses ρ (often a shape more or less like φ) and (much less often) c and c^o for cosa respectively censo (and their plurals), but almost exclusively within formal fractions.
-58 Even in formal fractions, censo may also be written in full.
+What Benedetto does when he approaches symbolism can be summed up as follows: He uses ρ (often a shape more or less like φ) and (much less often) c or c° for cosa respectively censo (and their plurals), but almost exclusively within formal fractions.
+Even in formal fractions, censo may also be written in full.
 Meno is mostly abbreviated \widehat{me} in formal fractions.
-59 Radice may be abbreviated R in the running text, but often, and without system, it is left unabridged; within formal fractions, where there is little space for the usual abbreviation, it may become r or ra.
-Both when written in full and when appearing as R, it may be encircled if it is to be taken of a composite expression.
-In later times (e.g., in Pacioli's Summa, see below) this root was to be called radice legata or radice universale; the use of the circle to indicate it goes back at least to Gilio of Siena's Questioni d'algebra from 1384 (Franci, 1983, p. xxiii), and presumably to Antonio, since Gilio's is likely to have been taught by him or at least to have known his works well (ibid. pp. ivf).
-The concept itself, we remember, was expressed by Dardi as "R de zonto ... con ...", close in meaning to radice legata.
+Radice may be abbreviated \widehat{R} in the running text, but often, and without system, it is left